StarfallArc/ArQLlama/README.md

-# ArQLlama is a simple and straightforward interface to interact with the world of Large Language Models
+# ArQLlama is a simple and straightforward interface to interact with the llama.cpp